Stability of a class of exact solutions of the incompressible Euler equation in a disk: Proof of Theorem

-In this section, we give the proof of Theorem \ref{thmmain} based on the variational characterization in Theorem \ref{thmmain2}.
-Although the basic idea of the proof follows from Burton's paper \cite{BAR}, there is still something new in our proof.
-In \cite{BAR}, when dealing with perturbed solutions that do not belong to the rearrangement class, Burton constructed a ``follower" for the perturbed solution by solving a linear ODE.
-To ensure that a weak solution of the linear ODE exists, some additional regularity on the perturbed solutions are needed.
-In our proof, we provide a new approach to construct the ``follower" based on Lemma \ref{lem203}, thereby reducing the requirements on the perturbed solutions.
+In this section, we give the proof of Theorem \ref{thmmain} based Theorem \ref{thmmain2}.
+Although the basic idea follows from Burton's paper \cite{BAR}, there is still something new in our proof.
+In \cite{BAR}, when dealing with perturbed solutions that do not belong to the rearrangement class, Burton constructed a ``follower" for the perturbed solution by solving a linear transport equation.
+To ensure that a suitable weak solution of the linear transport equation exists, some additional regularity on the perturbed solutions are needed.
+In the following proof, we provide a new approach to construct the ``follower" based on Lemma \ref{lem203}, thereby reducing the requirements on the perturbed solutions.

 Throughout this section, let $1<p<\infty$ be fixed.
 To see clearly that our stability result actually holds for very general perturbations, we introduce the notion of admissible maps.